yrong/koa-neo4j/README.md

 `koa-neo4j` addresses all of the above issues:

-- Stands as a middle layer between clients and database
+- Stands as a middle layer between clients and the database
 - Gives structure to your server's logic in form of a file-based project; finally a home for Cypher!
 All of the clients can then talk to an instance of this server
 - Converts Cypher files to REST routes, a cross-platform web standard that developers are familiar with, it does so on top of the widely-adapted [**koa**](http://koajs.com/) server, ripe for further customization

-In addition it comes with *goodies*:
+In addition, it comes with *goodies*:

-- Hassle-free [Authentication](#authentication) and non-opinionated user management, you describe (in Cypher) how your users and roles are stored, the framework provides authentication and role-based access management
+- Hassle-free [authentication](#authentication) and non-opinionated user management, you describe (in Cypher) how your users and roles are stored, the framework provides authentication and role-based access management
 - [Lifecycle hooks](#lifecycle-hooks), enabling one to tweak incoming and outgoing data based on one's needs, allowing utilisation of the full power of `nodejs` and `javascript` ecosystem in the process
+- [Procedures](#procedures) as a means for creating reusable blocks of backend code

 ## Install
 ```bash